Articles in the series

 |Ticketing system.
-Ticketing through Zendesk Support is the the hub of your support experience.
+Ticketing through Zendesk Support is the hub of your support experience.
 It provides ticket and user management, workflow, and other administrative aspects of the core of your customer service solution.
 The agent workspace is where all tickets and all interactions with customers from all communication channels are managed.|

 |Help center.
 Using Guide, you can create a help center that contains your knowledge base articles and the support portal you provide to your customers.
-Zendesk also provide you with an authoring environment to create and manage your knowledge base articles.
-There are also features to enable team member collaboration in the development of your knowledge base content.|
+Zendesk also provides an authoring environment to create and manage your knowledge base articles.
+There are also features to enable team member collaboration in developing your knowledge base content.|

 |Community forum.
-A community forum can be added to your help center, using Zendesk Gather.
-It enables your customers to post topics (such as a question) and interact with other members of your community.|
+A community forum can be added to your help center using Zendesk Gather.
+It enables your customers to post topics (such as questions) and interact with other community members.|

 |Messaging.
 Zendesk’s messaging capability enables customers to request support, converse with the customizable messaging bot, and connect with an agent if they need further assistance.
 Messaging conversations become tickets that agents can update after the conversation ends.
-You can add messaging to any website, your help center, mobile apps, and social channels.
+You can add messaging to your website, help center, mobile apps, and social channels.
 You can choose to use Zendesk’s classic live chat functionality instead.
 See Messaging vs. live chat for information on the benefits of each feature.|

 |Voice.
 Agents interact with customers through Zendesk’s telephony channel, Talk, in the agent workspace in Support.
 Zendesk also provides tools for monitoring all ongoing call activity, status for the agents currently working this channel, and reports to show you, for example, your customers’ average wait time and average call length.
-The voice channel also enables you to interact with your customers via text using SMS messages.|
+The voice channel also enables you to interact with your customers via SMS.|

 |Reporting and analytics.
 Zendesk provides all the reporting and analytics tools you need to monitor and evaluate your tickets and agent status and performance with Explore.
 It contains reporting dashboards for the important activity in the Suite.
-You can also use the query tools to build your own custom reports and dashboards.|
+You can also use query tools to build custom reports and dashboards.|

 |Sunshine.
 This is Zendesk’s open and flexible CRM platform.
 You can use it to develop custom apps that connect to external customer data and to extend your messaging capabilities by adding additional messaging channels and AI services using Sunshine Conversations.|